ncd-io/NCDEnterpise-Python/README.md

 A Python Library to Interface to our Enterprise Wireless Line

 ## Installation
 This module doesn't currently have an install package.
-To install it you'll need to install the python-xbee module from https://github.com/digidotcom/python-xbee
+To install it you'll need to install the python-xbee module.
+It is recommended to use Python 3 and the Python XBee package version 1.1.1.1.
+You can use the command "python3 -m pip install digi-xbee==1.1.1.1" to install this on a linux/mac machine.
+Newer versions of the digi-xbee libraries are not supported.

+Additional information can be found at https://github.com/digidotcom/python-xbee

 Once that's installed simply put the ncd_enterprise.py file in your python applications directory and reference it with the import function.